Anello-Photonics/docs-A1/README.md

 # docs-A1
-Repository for the Anello EVK online user manual
+Repository for the Anello Maritime INS online user manual